Anasklbm/Socail_Media/README.md

 - Login and logout
 - View all user lists
+- Search for users
 - View each user's profile
 - View each user's posts
-- Delete posts
+- Delete posts and user
-- Search for users

 ### Real-Time Features